-3. You will probably poop while you push.
+3. You will probably poop a little while you push.
 This is a big concern for some people.
 They get really anxious about the thought about pooping while they are pushing, and having their partner and birth attendants see it happen.

 First of all, yes, it happens.
 It happens all the time.
-Your friends and relatives, that put-together mom at school drop-off, your great grandma-- they probably pooped while they pushed out their babies, too.
+Your friends and relatives, celebrities, that put-together mom at school drop-off, your great grandma-- they probably pooped while they pushed out their babies, too.

 And trust me, nobody in the room cares.
 The birth workers have seen it many, many, many, many, many times before.
 It is a total non-issue.
 They will just discreetly wipe away any poop, replace the Chux pad if necessary, and continue on.